noo-age/Stylize/README.md

 This repository is intended to allow you to copy an author's style using OpenAI's fine-tuning API.
-It creates prompt-completion pairs for each paragraph of a text, with the prompt being a GPT summmary, and the completion being the original text.
-These pairs are put in a .jsonl file which can then be used to fine-tune a 'davinci' GPT mode (https://platform.openai.com/docs/guides/fine-tuning).

 # to use
+Adjust the json_file and doc_file variables at the top of prepare.py.
+These are the output and input files respectively.
+Your input file should be a .txt file with your desired text, one line per paragraph or appropriate length of text.
+The output file should be a .jsonl file.
+Each line will contain a json object with a "prompt" and "completion."
+The "prompt" will be a GPT-generated summary of a line of your input file, and the "completion" will be the original line.

+Now that you have a .jsonl file for training, follow the instructions at https://platform.openai.com/docs/guides/fine-tuning to create a fine-tuned model.